COVID-19 update The Netherlands

 - In general, all locations may be open from 5am to 10pm..

 - Always stay 1.5 metres apart.

-- Visit no more than 1 household a day.
+- Receive no more than 4 visitors aged 13 and over a day.
+Visit no more than 1 household a day.

 For a full overview, please visit this website: